uint/uint.me/content/blog/deref.md

 from type `T` to type `U`, then the logic `deref` describes is essentially this:

 Given information about where to find a value of type `T`, give me information about where to find the correspondent value of type `U`.
-What I'm going to do with this information and whether I'm going to try consuming anything is up to me, the user of the function.
+Whether this thing should be accessed and consumed is beyond the scope of this function.

 # The asterisk
 None of this would be complete without understanding how the `*` operator works.